MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 ### Disable new DMA devices when this computer is locked

-This policy setting allows you to block direct memory access (DMA) for all hot pluggable PCI ports until a user signs in to Windows.
+This policy setting allows blocking of direct memory access (DMA) for all hot pluggable PCI ports until a user signs in to Windows.

 |  Item  | Info |
 |:---|:---|